 What time does everything kick off?

 The Carnival floats and bands set off at 9am on both Sunday and Monday mornings, running roughly until 7pm both days.

 What is Notting Hill Carnival?

-Since 1964, the capital's Caribbean communities have celebrated their culture and traditions at this two-day festival of fantastic live music, which ranges from reggae to dub to salsa.
+A celebration of the capital's Caribbean communities, their culture and traditions, which has been taking place since 1964, featuring two days of fantastic live music ranging from reggae to dub to salsa.
 The celebrations also include soca floats, steel bands and a whole lot of jerk chicken and fried plantain.